 We use teams to help organize the science and the logistics at BioBlitz.
-All participants must be assigned to a team.
-In addition to taxonomic teams and habitat teams, we have an art team and even a “people team” that helps run the event.
+All participants must be assigned to a team during pre-registration.
+In addition to taxonomic teams and habitat teams, we have an art team, a creative writing team, and even a “people team” that helps run the event.

 Art [Art Team]